 In old England, a Franklin was a lower-class freeman.
 He may have owned land but was certainly inferior to the gentry or the aristocracy.
 Chaucer’s Franklin has a beard ‘white as a daisy’ and is generally considered a sanguine man, living in delight, dipping his morning bread in wine.
 He is an Epicurean.
 He is a model of hospitality, like Saint Julian, with great supplies of food and wine at his home.
 The Franklin has also worked a variety of jobs, including being elected to Parliament many times.
-Perhaps that is where he learned the art of interruption when he previously interrupted the Squires Tale.
+Perhaps that is where he learned the art of interruption when he previously interrupted “The Squire’s Tale.”

-The Franklin begins his tale with a brief praise of the old and “gentill” Britons, and he asks for a pardon because he is, ironically, poorly educated having never slept on Mount Parnassus, nor has he read the writings of Marcus Tullius Cicero.
+“The Franklin’s Tale” is the twelfth tale in Chaucer’s Canterbury Tales, and it proceeds as follows: The Franklin begins his tale with a brief praise of the old and “gentill” Britons, and he asks for a pardon because he is, ironically, poorly educated having never slept on Mount Parnassus, nor has he read the writings of Marcus Tullius Cicero.

 The knight’s name is Arveragus of Kayrrud.
-He goes to England for a year or two to seek in arms a good reputation, in being a knight -for ‘the book says thus’ (implying the Franklin is recalling a book.
+He goes to England for a year or two to seek a good reputation in battle, in being a knight -for ‘the book says thus’ (implying the Franklin is recalling a book.
 Perhaps he is more educated than his false humility shows).
 Arveragus’s wife is named Dorigen.
 She remains at home in grief because her husband is gone.
 She prays to God (not to any of the Greek or Roman gods as other characters will later do) and she laments the many treacherous rocks along the coastline, which may prevent men from returning home.

 For this reading I used the Broadview Canterbury Tales edition which is based on the famous Ellesmere Manuscript.
-Here one may read a Middle English text that is closer to what Chaucer’s scribe, Adam Pinkhurst, actually wrote than that in any other modern edition.
+The Broadview edition closely matches the work of Chaucer’s scribe, Adam Pinkhurst.